WillMatthews/SimSPAD/README.md

 Simulation also allows for more complicated experiments to be performed in a contained environment where transmitter effects, thermal noise and more can be eliminated.

+The simulation was originally written in MATLAB to interface with existing bit error rate detection code, but has since been migrated to c++ to enable the simulator to work (much, oh so much) faster.

-This is a work in progress, and more documentation will follow.
+This is an *experimental work in progress*, and more documentation will follow.
 This work has been published in:

 1. PRIME 2022 (Using Original MATLAB Simulation)
 2. Photonics (Using Original MATLAB Simulation)